This is reproduced from the guidelines published by St. Joseph’s and Fowler Kennedy:

 The treatment program implemented will depend on patient-specific assessment findings and patient tolerance.
 Treatment options for patients with cervicogenic pain and dysfunction include:

-- Can be performed in multiple positions: 1) sitting (with/without head support) 2) supine
+- Can be performed in multiple positions: 1) sitting (with/without head support) 2) supine3) 4-point kneeling

 - Can progress to DNF recruitment with extremity movement, addition of resistance or change in position4) Deep Neck Extensor (DNE) training